vedph/cadmus-bricks-shell-v3/README.md

 ## History

-For the history see the README of each library in this workspace.
+👉 For the libraries history, see the README of each library in this workspace.

+- 2025-01-22: updated Angular and packages.